valerioventuri/storm-testsuite/lib/README.md

 ### Execute ClientSRM Command on Surl

-Execute a clientSRM command that requries a Surl, like mkdir, rmdir, ptg, etc. Using
+Execute a clientSRM command that requires a Surl, like mkdir, rmdir, ptg, etc. Using

 ```bash
 List files in storage area root